morangi2/CastingAgencyApp/README.md

 ### How to access CAST!
 - Public URL: https://castingagency-mjko-c1b260bbded2.herokuapp.com/
-- **NOTE:** Accessing CAST! beyond the home-page requires authentication.
-Feel free to sign-up on the screen that shows up, and relevant roles will be granted within 24 hours.
+- **NOTE:** Role-based access control has been applied on various CAST! functionality.
+The [general public](https://github.com/morangi2/CastingAgencyApp/blob/main/README.md#setting-up-role-based-access-control-with-auth0) can only view (actors, movies, showings) and search (actors and movies).

 ### CAST!
 V1
 This is what you currently experience in this app, which incoporates 4 major functionalities;
 1. Movies; posting a new movie, viewing a list of movies, viewing the details of a specific movie (including past and upcoming showings and if they are seeking casting opportunities), editing and deleting a specific movie, searching for a movie either by a partial name or full name.
 2. Actors; posting a new starring actor, viewing a list of starring actors grouped by geographical location, viewing the details of a specific actor (including past and upcoming showings and if they are seeking casting opportunities), editing and deleting a starring actor, searching for an actor by the state or city they reside in or by their partial or full name.
 3. Showings; posting a new showwing which highlights the movie that will be showed, alongside the starring actor, and the date and time of the showing.
-4. Search movies & actors; ***
+4. Search movies by full or partial titles & actors by name or location.

 ### CAST!
 V2
 This will be the 2nd iteration of the app adding onto the functionality above as illustrated below;